learn-co-curriculum/dsc-ridge-and-lasso-regression/README.md

 X_test_transformed = scale.transform(X_test)
 ```

-We will not fit the Ridge, Lasso, and Linear regression models to the transformed training data.
+We will now fit the Ridge, Lasso, and Linear regression models to the transformed training data.
 Notice that the Ridge and Lasso models have the parameter alpha, which is Scikit-Learn's version of $\lambda$ in the regularization cost functions.

 ```python